daiya-11/weather-app-demo/README.md

 Docker: The application is containerized with Docker.
 Kubernetes: The application is orchestrated using Kubernetes, ensuring reliability and scalability across different environments (dev, staging, production).
 Kustomize: Environment-specific configurations are managed with Kustomize, enabling seamless deployments across multiple clusters.
-Security: Kubernetes secrets are used to manage database credentials securely, and a Kubernetes CronJob is implemented to rotate credentials automatically and ensure zero downtime during reconnections.
+Security: Kubernetes secrets are used to manage database credentials, and a Kubernetes CronJob is implemented to rotate credentials automatically for security and ensure zero downtime during reconnections.

 ## Features